-You might think of a mezzanine loan like a second mortgage except the loan is secured by stock in the business or a membership interest rather than real estate.
-A mezzanine loan is a hybrid of debt and equity.
-It is subordinate to senior debt, but above common stock in a capital structure.
+A mezzanine loan is similar to a second mortgage, except the funding is secured by stock in the business or a membership interest rather than real estate.

 What Is Mezzanine Financing?